 The Bible tells us that everyone has an innate awareness of a creator God whether they will acknowledge Him or not (Rm 1:18-23).
 Unfortunately, many have repressed that knowledge by refusing to glorify God.
 However, in the coming kingdom, everyone will acknowledge God openly whether they like it or not because Jesus will be reigning.
 (Is 44:4-5) Some people may consider Him a despot, but they won’t be able to reject His rule because He will hold absolute power.
 The nations of the world will pay obeisance to Him or suffer the consequences.
 As the books of Habakkuk and Isaiah say, “the earth will be filled with the knowledge of the glory of the Lord as the waters cover the sea.”
 (Hab 2:14, Is 11:9).

 Is it any wonder Jesus’ disciples were so eager for Jesus to take up His rule?
-Is it any surprise that they would be so repulsed by the idea that He would allow His enemies to subject Him to such a disgraceful death?
+Is it any surprise that they would be repulsed by the idea that He would allow His enemies to kill Him in such a disgraceful way?
 They had seen Him perform miracles that no one else had ever done or ever would do again.
-He had demonstrated that He is the rightful ruler over all creation.
+He had demonstrated that He is the rightful ruler of creation.
 So why willingly give up His power to those who had no authority to take it from Him?